qbead/qbeadWebsite/content/book/basics.md

 ```
 These extra lines of code will check if brightness is larger than 255.
 If it is, that value of brightness will be reset to 0 and the code will continue.
 Try playing around with this code to change the color of your SpinWheel, to decrease the brightness instead of increasing or change the speed of the brightness change.

+-->

 You have now written your first piece of code for the SpinWheel!!
 Continue the adventure by [making computer generated animations](/animation) or [learn about how colors are represented](/sight) in the SpinWheel.
 To learn more about the programming language used by the SpinWheel, check out our [programming patterns page](/progpatterns).

+There are a couple more things you might have noticed about the style of this programming language:

+- We tend to have only one "command" per line.
+This makes the code more readable.
+- Each command is followed by a semicolon `;`.
+That makes it easier for the computer to separate different commands.
+- Commands tend to be some name followed by parentheses `()`.
+- Inside these parentheses we frequently put some extra information: this information can control how a command performs.
+For instance, in `setLargeLED` we have one parameter that selects the LED we want to modify and three parameters for the color of that LED.
+- There are other ways in which LED colors can be modified and motion be detected.
+We will be discussing many such tools in future pages.

 ::: further-reading
 We invite you to play with the [SpinWheel examples available in the Arduino software and to peruse the many suggested activities we have prepared for you](/book).
 If you are already accustomed to programming, you might want to see the [list of all functions provided with the SpinWheel](/allcommands) or to peruse the [code of this library](/codedoc/SpinWearables.h.html).
 :::